What is Business Intelligence?

 - Organisational Business Intelligence solutions provide the means to measure success and coordinate efforts across your enterprise.

 - Excel Services: Increasingly people use Microsoft Excel to store and analyse data.
 As the use of Excel has increased, so has the need to share results with colleagues and customers.
-In SharePoint 2010, Excel Services increases fidelity to the experience in Excel 2010.
-Excel Services for SharePoint 2010 supports additional Excel features and improves performance.
+In SharePoint 2013, Increased fidelity to the experience in Excel.
+Excel Services for SharePoint 2013 supports additional Excel features and improves performance.

 - Chart Web Parts: As people increasingly manage information through SharePoint, they must be able to visualise and share information to help decision makers base their choices on relevant and up-to-date data.
 Users are able to use wizards to add Chart Web Parts to SharePoint Web pages to visually represent the data.

-Find out more about Business Intelligence solutions at our next SharePoint 2010 and Business Intelligence event.
+Find out more about Business Intelligence solutions at our next SharePoint 2013 seminar.